-- (g) have older boyfriends - (h) suffer sexually transmitted infections or become pregnant - 12.2.3 We include the risks of criminal and sexual exploitation in our PSHE and Relationships, Sex and Relationships and Health Education (RSHE) curriculum.
-It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 12.2.4.
-Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 12.2.5 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
-All concerns are reported immediately to the DSL.
-Staff must always act on any concerns that a child is suffering from or is at risk of criminal or sexual exploitation. - 12.2.6 The school will work with the police to foster positive relationships, and share intelligence or information about CCE or CSE that the school may receive.
+- 12.3.4 Sexual exploitation is a serious crime and can have long lasting adverse impact on a child's physical and emotional health.
+It may also be linked to child trafficking.
+Our staff follow guidance and procedures as outlined in Safeguarding children and young people from sexual exploitation, in Leicester, Leicestershire and Rutland. - 12.3.5 CSE indicators: The above can also be indicators of CSE, as can children who: - have older boyfriends - suffer sexually transmitted infections or become pregnant - 12.3.6 We include the risks of criminal and sexual exploitation in our PSHE and RSE curriculum.
+It is often the case that the child does not recognise the exploitive nature of the relationship and does not recognise themselves as a victim. - 12.3.2.
+Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 12.3.3 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
+Staff must always act on any concerns that a child is suffering from or is at risk of criminal or sexual exploitation by reporting concerns immediately to the DSL. - 12.3.4 The school will work with the police to foster positive relationships and share intelligence or information about CCE or CSE that the school may receive.